ScopeLift/optimizoors-1inch-protocol/README.md

 ## How it works

-We have a router factory which deploys calldata optimized AggrationRouters.
+We have a router factory which deploys calldata optimized AggregationRouters.
 Currently we have two types of optimized routers.
 One for the V5 aggregation router and another for the v4 aggregation router.